×

 Portfolio Highlights

-The ClearBridge Large Cap Value Strategy outperformed its Russell 1000 Value Index benchmark during the third quarter.
-On an absolute basis, the Strategy saw positive contributions from 10 of 11 sectors.
-The IT, health care and utilities sectors were the main contributors, while real estate detracted.
+The ClearBridge Large Cap Value Strategy underperformed its Russell 1000 Value Index benchmark during the fourth quarter.
+On an absolute basis, the Strategy saw positive contributions from six of 11 sectors.
+The health care and financials sectors were the main contributors, while consumer discretionary and materials detracted the most.

 Related Perspectives